ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 # Signing and Verification Procedures {#sec-verif-proc}

-The `SignatureBlock.signatureValue` signs over the DER-encoded to-be-signed Evidence data `PkixEvidence.tbs` and MUST be validated with the subject public key of the end entity X.509 certificate contained in the `SignerIdentifier.certificate`.
-Verifiers MAY also use `PkixEvidence.intermediateCertificates` to build a certification path to a trust anchor.
+The `SignatureBlock.signatureValue` signs over the DER-encoded to-be-signed Evidence data `Evidence.tbs` and MUST be validated with the subject public key of the end entity X.509 certificate contained in the `SignerIdentifier.certificate`.
+Verifiers MAY also use `Evidence.intermediateCertificates` to build a certification path to a trust anchor.

-Note that a PkixEvidence MAY contain zero or more SignatureBlocks.
+Note that the structure `Evidence` MAY contain zero or more SignatureBlocks.
-A PkixEvidence with zero SignatureBlocks is unsigned and unprotected; Verifiers MUST treat it as untrusted and MUST NOT rely on its claims.
+A structure `Evidence` with zero SignatureBlocks is unsigned and unprotected; Verifiers MUST treat it as untrusted and MUST NOT rely on its claims.

 More than one SignatureBlock MAY be used to convey a number of different semantics.
 For example, the HSM's Attesting Environment might hold multiple Attestation Keys using different cryptographic algorithms in order to provide resilience against cryptographic degradation.
 In this case a Verifier would be expected to validate all SignatureBlocks.
 Alternatively, the HSM's Attesting Service may hold multiple Attestation Keys (or multiple X.509 certificates for the same key) from multiple operational environments to which it belongs.
 In this case a Verifier would be expected to only validate the SignatureBlock corresponding to its own environment.
 Alternatively, multiple SignatureBlocks could be used to convey counter-signatures from external parties, in which case the Verifier will need to be equipped with environment-specific verification logic.
-Multiple of these cases, and potentially others, could be supported by a single PkixEvidence object.
+Multiple of these cases, and potentially others, could be supported by a single Evidence object.

 Note that each SignatureBlock is a fully detached signature over the tbs content with no binding between the signed content and the SignatureBlocks meaning that a third-party can add a counter-signature of the Evidence after the fact, or an attacker can remove a SignatureBlock without leaving any artifact.
 See {{sec-detached-sigs}} for further discussion.